isotope-project/ssa-densem/reviewer-log.md

   Yes, but we postpone any discussion of category theory until Section 5.

-Substitutions and label-substitutions are being used on page 11 but aren't introduced until pages 12 and 14.
+* Substitutions and label-substitutions are being used on page 11 but aren't introduced until pages 12 and 14.

+  TODO: address? hmm?

-In Lemma 3.1, the statement of this theorem seems to imply that case d only holds if L ≤ K. Is that actually necessary?
+* In Lemma 3.1, the statement of this theorem seems to imply that case d only holds if L ≤ K. Is that actually necessary?
 I would have assumed that the rule would be that if Δ ⊢ σ : L ~~> K and Γ ≤ Δ and K ≤ K' then Γ ⊢ σ : L ~~> K' but maybe I'm misunderstanding.

+  We have re-stated the lemma for clarity

 Is it really necessary to recapitulate capture-avoiding substitution in the body of the paper?
 Seems fine to relegate to the appendix.